 Image B: This is a right lateral radiograph post administration of barium of the same patient seen above in image A. Notice how the barium coats the linear foreign material in the duodenum (straight arrows) and the accumulation of barium in the outer lumen of the alternating folds of the plication (curved arrows).
 In studies without contrast, these pockets will either contain fluid or gas.
-When gas collects in these pockets. the "erractic" or "punctuated" pattern is diagnostic for plication (as seen in image A and C). continuous with the material in the SI.
-The pull of the small intestinal plication essentially "fixes" the foreign body along the non-dependent wall of the pyloric antrum.
-On the left lateral projection, this will appear as a convex soft tissue gas interface where the soft tissue opacity is confluent with the dorsal or dorsal lateral component of the antral wall.
-When patient is laying on their right side, fluid can mask the foreign body due to gravitational shift.
-The left lateral projection is key!
-This can be seen in the radiographs at the top of this page.
+When gas collects in these pockets, the "erratic" or "punctuated" pattern is diagnostic for plication (as seen in image A and C).

 Image C: This image demonstrates the convex soft tissue gas interface in the pyloric antrum (straight arrow) and severe small intestinal plication.
 The punctuated gas pattern (arrow heads) aids in the recognition of the plication.
-In other cases, gas may not be visible which leaves you with the outline of the loops, see Image D below
+In other cases, gas may not be visible which leaves you with the outline of the loops, see Image D on page 3.

 Image D: This is a right lateral projection of a cat with a linear foreign body.
 Notice the clumps of plicated segments in the mid ventral abdomen.
 The loops indicated with the short straight arrow do not contain gas, but are "pleated."
-The increased opacity of the two sections of small intestine marked with the curved arrows are also findings \\\\\\typical of linear foreign body obstructions in cats
+The increased opacity of the two sections of small intestine marked with the curved arrows are also findings typical of linear foreign body obstructions in cats.

-Diagnosis of Foreign Bodies: Ultrasound and Survey Radiography
+Ultrasound and Survey Radiography